ogratwicklcs/Ansible-Network-Converge/1.1-explore/README.md

 ## Step 4

-In the lab environment provided to you an `.ansible.cfg` file has already been created and filled with the necessary details in the home directory of your `student<X>` user on the control node:
+In the lab environment provided to you an `.ansible.cfg` file has already been created and filled with the necessary details in the home directory of your `student<X>` user on the control node.

 The view the file, click on the **File** menu button on the top left-hand corner of your Visual Studio Code.
 And select **Open File**:
 ![VS Code Open](images/open_file.PNG)